Reforming Apologetics (Common Notions)

 Previous posts:

-Burgess argues that the law of nature “consists in those common notions which are ingrafted into all men’s hearts.”
-Fesko observes that the common notions include “belief in the existence of God and a general knowledge of the difference between good and evil.” (p.
-15) He further notes that Burgess appeals to Aquinas’s treatment of natural law to confirm his argument that these “common notions do not require proof because they are self-evident.” (p.
-15)
+Burgess describes common notions thus: “The Law of Nature” consists in those common notions which are ingrafted in all men’s hearts,” some of which include the existence of God as well as a general knowledge of the difference between good and evil.
+Burgess positively invokes Thomas Aquinas’s (1225-74) treatment of natural law and common notions to substantiate his point.
+In agreement with Aquinas, Burgess believes common notions do not require proof because they are self-evident. (p.
+30)

 …